kuzudb/kuzu-blog/src/content/post/2025-04-15-embedded-dbs.md

 ### Use case 2: On-demand ephemeral databases
 Data-intensive applications generally build their databases upfront and ready to be queried when the demand appears.
-In contrast, applications can use in-process DBMSs to construct an ephemeral databases on-demand, i.e., when the application requires it
+In contrast, applications can use in-process DBMSs to construct an ephemeral database on-demand, i.e., when the application requires it
 (recall that many in-process DMBSs have an "in-memory/ephemeral" mode).
 There are several scenarios when this is beneficial (see this [blog post](https://blog.kuzudb.com/post/how-bauplan-leverages-kuzu/) for a detailed case study).
 One common case is to create on-demand databases over a small subset of data from other large data sources.

-Suppose you are working at a game company and one of your systems keep track of the IPs users login from in a large Postgres database (say billions of records).
+Suppose you are working at a game company and one of your systems keeps track of the IPs users login from in a large Postgres database (say billions of records).
 Suppose another system collects daily information about each game each user was part of and stores a separate parquet file per-user in S3.
 Suppose a fraud detection application analyzes which IPs a user X has used,